 d) At least one of the directors and/or writers of the film are from Australia or New Zealand or have their main places of residence in Australia or New Zealand.

-2. Films must be submitted via FilmFreeway (online screener) only.
+2. Films must be submitted via FilmFreeway only.

 3. Films must be password protected if available online (e.g. on YouTube or Vimeo).

-4. If the submitted film will be available on SVoD/VoD by 23 September 2018, the submitter must inform the festival about this and state the respective release date and content provider.
+4. Should the submitted film be available on SVoD/VoD by 26 September 2019, the submitter must inform the festival about this immediately and state the respective release date and content provider.
 This rule also applies to a German cinema and/or television release.

 5. All films must have an embedded soundtrack.